petersulyok/smfc/README.md

 	cd /opt
 	sudo smfc.py -o 0 -l 3

-### 13. Checking result and monitoring logs
+### 12. Checking the results and monitoring the logs
 All messages will be logged to the specific output and the specific level.
 With the help of command `journalctl` you can check logs easily.
-For examples:
+For example:

 1. listing service logs of the last two hours: